 WG6 handles standardization of the interface used to disclose vehicle information from a server managed by the automaker to a third party.
 This interface standard, which is called Extended Vehicle, aims to provide vehicle information while curtailing information security risk to address the need for use of vehicle information from a remote location that is away from the vehicle, such as in remote trouble diagnosis service.
 After a proposal as standardization of an interface for vehicle information with a party located outside of the vehicle in May 2014, ISO established TC22/SC31/WG6 as part of its reorganization and began the standardization work.
 Japan established the Vehicle Information Interface SubCommittee under the Vehicle Communication Committee in FY2015 to handle the process.
 First-edition IS (ISO 20077-1 Methodology, ISO 20078-1, 2, 3 Web Services, ISO 20080 Remote Diagnostic Service) was published through 2019.
-After IS publication, revision discussions were held mainly toward publication of a second edition in the ISO 20078 series.
-Revision activities are currently proceeding until completion of DIS voting.
-Main changes in the subject revised edition are expected to be detailing the API related to the container function that provides vehicle information as packages of specified combinations and addition of a push method that transmits data to the data user at the timing of updates in vehicle information.
-Planned publication of the second edition updated with the subject revision content is the end of 2021 to the middle of 2022.
+Revision discussions were held after IS publication mainly toward publication of a second edition in the ISO 20078 series, and the second edition was published in November 2021.
+The main change in the revised version was addition of details on the API related to the container function that provides vehicle information as packages of specified combinations.

 Separately, activities are proceeding on standardization of the process for third parties to request data disclosure from OEMs and discussion of the necessity of standardizing the vehicle information format.
 Considering likely increase in new services that utilize vehicle information, there is a possibility of reviews of additional use cases other than remote trouble diagnosis service utilizing the Extended Vehicle concept over the longer term.